 The information in Note 16 beginning on page 27 of our Notes to Consolidated Condensed Financial Statements is incorporated into this section by reference.
 Reference is made to Item 3.
-Legal Proceedings and Note T Contingencies in the Notes to Consolidated Financial Statements in our Form 10-K filed February 24, 2021 and Note 15 in the Notes to Consolidated Condensed Financial Statements in our Form 10-Q filed May 6, 2021.
+Legal Proceedings and Note T Contingencies in the Notes to Consolidated Financial Statements in our Form 10-K filed February 24, 2021, and Notes 15 and 16 in the Notes to Consolidated Condensed Financial Statements in our Form 10-Q filed May 6, 2021 and August 5, 2021, respectively.